Unicon/shib-cas-authn3/README.md

 Note: This feature is only available, starting with version `3.2.4`.

 The plugin has native support for [REFEDS MFA profile](https://refeds.org/profile/mfa).
-The requested authentication context class that is `https://refeds.org/profile/mfa` is passed along from the Shibboleth IdP over to this plugin and is then translated to multifactor authentication strategy supported by CAS (i.e. Duo Security).
+The requested authentication context class that is `https://refeds.org/profile/mfa` is passed along from the Shibboleth IdP over to this plugin and is then translated to a multifactor authentication strategy supported by and configured CAS (i.e. Duo Security).
 The CAS server is notified of the required authentication method via a special `authn_method` parameter by default.
-Once a ticket issued and plugin begins to validate the service ticket, it will attempt to ensure that the CAS-produced validation payload contains and can successfully assert the required/requested authentication context class.
+Once a service ticket is issued and plugin begins to validate the service ticket, it will attempt to ensure that the CAS-produced validation payload contains and can successfully assert the required/requested authentication context class.